Limited to 12 Travelers

 Yellowstone Gateway Inn

 Optimally located at the north entrance to Yellowstone National Park, the eco-conscious Yellowstone Gateway Inn offers 15 newly renovated apartment-style suites.
-Each has a bedroom that has a king or queen bed, sandstone-surrounded tub and shower, a full kitchen, and a living room with sofa bed.
-Rooms include 42" flat screen high-definition TVs, Blu-Ray DVD players, complimentary high-speed wireless Internet, individually controlled heating and air conditioning, organic and natural bath amenities, personal coffee service with "Equal Exchange" fair-trade organic coffee and teas, and in-room recycling.
+Each has a bedroom that has a king or queen bed, a sandstone-surrounded tub and shower, a full kitchen, and a living room with a sofa bed.
+Rooms include 42-inch flat-screen high-definition TVs, Blu-Ray DVD players, complimentary high-speed wireless internet, individually controlled heating and air conditioning, organic and natural bath amenities, personal coffee service with "Equal Exchange" fair-trade organic coffee and teas, and in-room recycling.

 Know Before You Go

 Whether you're preparing for your upcoming Yellowstone adventure or just want to learn more about America's oldest national park, we've got you covered.
 We've rounded up an array of useful resources, from wildlife guides and packing tips to compelling firsthand accounts written by Nat Hab travelers and staff.